REU-Raptor Research: Frequently Asked Questions

 3. When will I hear about the decision on my application?

 Finalists are typically selected in early to mid-March of each year, although the date varies depending on when we know about final funding for our programs.

-4. If I graduate in Spring 2020, am I eligible to participate in the REU program in Summer 2020?
+4. If I graduate in the spring, am I eligible to participate in the REU program during the following summer?

 Unfortunately, no. The NSF stipulates that all REU participants must be current undergraduates.

 5. If I am still in school or some other engagement will not allow me to start the REU program on the specified program start date, am I still eligible to apply?

 Yes.
 We have an input field in the application for students to indicate when they can start the program.
 While it is preferable that all students start the program together on the typical start date, at times individual research projects may allow a slightly later start.

 6. The application asks for two reference letters from academic faculty.
 If I do not have close relationships with academic faculty, is it OK if one of the letters comes from my employer or a graduate teaching assistant/postdoc?